EinsZwo2012/processevents/README.md

 # Processevents

-Integrates Camunda BPM historic process events with Elasticsearch via kakfka
+Integrates Camunda BPM historic process events with Elasticsearch via kafka

 ## How to use